Pekly/5stack/terms_of_service.md

 ## 1. General Provisions

 ### 1.1 Description of Services
 5Stack is a gaming platform dedicated to helping players connect, organize teams, and access gaming-related features.
-These include but are not limited to game-specific matchmaking, server listings, and community hubs.
+These include, but are not limited to, game-specific matchmaking, server listings, and community hubs.

 ### 1.2 Eligibility
 Users must be 13 years of age or older to access and use the platform.